NZ Housing to Silver Ratio 1968 – Sept 2024 – Measuring NZ House Prices in Silver

 We think we have seen a similar process play out, but in a much more drawn out timeframe, from 2004 through to today.
 The ratio peaked in 2004 then fell sharply down into 2011, before then rising back up close to the 2004 high.

 So at the end of December 2021 NZ housing was almost as expensive to buy in silver terms as it was in 2004!
 Since then the ratio has come back down.
-As noted already the housing to silver ratio is back down to 20,303 oz at the end of December 2023.
-So maybe the ratio is at the beginning of the next leg down?
+As noted already the housing to silver ratio is back down to 16,101 oz at the end of September 2024.
+So maybe the ratio is part way through the next major leg down?

-If so, and if history repeats, house prices could have 94% further to fall yet!
+It doesn’t mean it will be a straight line of course.
+But if history repeats, house prices could have 93% further to fall yet!
 (When priced in silver).
 We could be wrong of course but it makes for an interesting speculation we reckon.

 Editors Note: This post was first published 29 March 2011.
-Last Updated 12 February 2024.
-With new charts, latest numbers and expanded commentary.
+Last Updated 19 November 2024.
+With new charts and latest numbers.

 1. Pingback: Price It In GOLD And SILVER Before You Believe What You Hear About Global Stock Market Recoveries | Gold Prices | Gold Investing Guide